A Galois connection between classical and intuitionistic logics. II: Semantics: Topology of Onoprienko's models

 \subsection{Acknowledgements}

-I would like to thank A. Bauer, L. Beklemishev, D. Saveliev, V. Shehtman and A. Shen for valuable discussions and useful comments.
-A part of this work was carried out while enjoying the hospitality and stimulating atmosphere of the Institute for Advanced Study and its Univalent Foundations program.
+I would like to thank A. Bauer, L. Beklemishev, M. Jibladze, A. Onoprienko, V. Shehtman and A. Shen for valuable discussions and useful comments.
+An initial part of this work was carried out while enjoying the hospitality and stimulating atmosphere of the Institute for Advanced Study and its Univalent Foundations program in Spring 2013.